nietras/Sep/README.md

 parsing the floating points.
 Since Sep uses [csFastFloat](https://github.com/CarlVerret/csFastFloat) for an integrated fast floating point parser, it is **>2x faster than Sylvan** for example.
-If using Sylvan one may then consider using csFastFloat if that is an option.
+If using Sylvan one may consider using csFastFloat if that is an option.

 CsvHelper suffers from the fact that one can only access the column as a string so this has to be allocated for each column (ReadLine by definition always